Who Killed President James Garfield? from “The Strange Fates of Robert Todd Lincoln”

 It is tragic that this message went unheeded, “Nobody but radicals have ever accomplished anything in a great crisis.”
 The radicals Alexander Graham Bell and Dr. Joseph Lister were ignored by the doctors caring for the president.
 Their blind ignorance contributed to his death.

-“Who Killed President James Garfield?” is my monument to the extraordinary man who would be celebrated as one of our greatest presidents if his life had not been cut short at age 49 on September 19, 1881.
+“Who Killed President James Garfield?” is my monument to the extraordinary man who would be celebrated as one of our greatest presidents if his life was not cut short on September 19, 1881.

 Dr. Doctor Willard Bliss